ruatapattan/tracker-mobile-app/README.md

 # tracker-mobile-app
-Simple route tracking mobile application with basic CRUD features. created with React Native and expo.
+Simple route tracking mobile application with basic CRUD and authentication features. created with React Native and expo.

 *Note*
 ---